 noun | stew·ard·ship | \ˈstü-ərd-ˌship, ˈstyü-; ˈst(y)u̇rd-\ the responsible overseeing and protection of something worth caring for and preserving

-To implement collaborative volunteer-driven conservation projects in the Southern Sierra Nevada watersheds that inspire the regions diverse communities to become protectors and stewards of nature.
-To inspire a renewed reverence of Nature, WildPlaces requires personal responsibility through volunteer-driven land and water stewardship projects that incorporate art, culture, activism, and science.
+To implement collaborative, volunteer-driven habitat conservation projects in the southern Sierra Nevada watersheds and inspire the regions diverse communities to become protectors and stewards of wild places, thereby renewing our reverence for Nature through art, culture, activism, and science.

 Located within the southern Sierra Nevada mountain range in California, WildPlaces began in 2001 as a project, not an organization, initiated by Mehmet McMillan and a group of close friends recreating in the Sierra.
-This motley crew of volunteers wanted to contribute time and love into restorative actions while doing what they loved - being in the mountains-- and it wasn’t long before these friends, and their friends, became dedicated volunteers who would work tirelessly for years to restore and enhance large and small native and rural habitats in the southern Sierra Nevada.
+This diverse crew of volunteers wanted to contribute time and love into restorative actions while doing what they loved - being in the mountains and being with friends.
+It wasn’t long before these friends and their friends became dedicated volunteers who would work tirelessly for years to restore and enhance large and small-scale habitat areas in the southern Sierra Nevada.
 Engaging the many diverse communities within those watersheds who benefit from nature’s free resources (clean air, water, biodiversity, recreation, connection to spirit, and more) became increasingly and very quickly important to WildPlaces as a means to increase effectiveness by increasing numbers of volunteers on the ground and doing the work needed.

-Later that year, WildPlaces’ actions gained traction and media coverage moving the organization to be established as a 501(c)3 community benefits organization organization under the fiscal sponsorship of Social and Environmental Entrepreneurs (SEE).
-With permanence now in the southern Sierra, recognition and awards soon followed.
-Partnerships and bridges between seemingly opposing interests were built.
+WildPlaces’ actions soon gained traction and, with media coverage and tireless outreach, moved the organization to be established as a 501(c)3 project under the fiscal sponsorship of Social and Environmental Entrepreneurs (SEE).
+With permanence in the southern Sierra, a few tools, some foundation and private money, and an old truck, recognition and awards followed.
+Partnerships and bridges between like and opposing interests were built.
 Organizations not traditionally considered part of the environmental movement became part of the movement.
-The development of funding strategies, staff, a Board of Advisers, and membership continues today as the foundation for our future success.
+The development of funding strategies, staff, a Board of Advisers, and membership grew-- the foundation for our success was laid.